jaikishan2209/Devops-Jan-2024/04-aws-terraform/01-hands-on/4-variables/Example4/Readme.md

 # What are we doing with this code?
-* Using this code we are creating EC2 instance in AWS cloud platform additionally we will be using variables.
+ - Using this code we are creating EC2 instance in AWS cloud platform.
-* Also we did have splitted code into multiple files.
-   - Splitting files can result in easy debug.
-   - Easy to manage configuration when infrastructure scales.
+ - Additionally we will be using variables.
+ - AMI image ID will be provided from command line at run time

 # Steps to execute this code?
 * `terraform init`